Reconstructing the star formation rate for compact binary populations with the Einstein telescope: Construction of

 \section{Construction of $\mathcal{F}$}

-In SB2, we found that the estimates for the parameters of the compact binaries were \emph{biased}.
-The chirp masses were overestimated while the redshift was underestimated.
-The origin of this bias described in the Appendix of SB2 (see Figure 13 of SB2).
-In order to find a fitting function we proceed as follows.
-We construct a mock population of 1500 low mass compact binaries.
-The mock population is constructed according to the description given in Sec V of SB2.
+In SB2, we found that the estimates for the parameters of the compact binaries were biased.
+The chirp masses were overestimated, while the redshift was underestimated.
+The origin of this bias is described in the Appendix of SB2 (see Figure 13 of SB2).
+In order to find a fitting function, we proceeded as follows.
+We constructed a mock population of 1500 low-mass compact binaries according to the description given in Sec V of SB2.

-We choose to generate such a mock population of low mass compact binaries so as to have a wider range of the ratios of the SNRs owing to the longer duration signals from these binaries.
-We choose the detection threshold such that the accumulated effective SNR $\rho_{\rm eff}>8,$ and the SNR for $i^{th}$ segment in the $j^{th}$ detector $\rho^i_j> 3$ in at least one segment of 5 minute duration, for $j = (1,2,3)$ corresponding to the three ET detectors comprising the single ET.
-Then for each segment for each of the detected binaries we estimate $\frac{\Lambda_{\rm s}}{\Lambda_{\rm med}}$ (defined in eq. (\ref{lambda_s}) and eq. (\ref{lambda_med})) assuming that the measurement errors on the SNRs are Gaussian such that the standard deviations for $\rho$ is $\sigma_{\rho}=1$.
+We chose to generate this mock population of low-mass compact binaries so as to have a wider range of S/Ns given the longer duration signals from these binaries.
+We chose the detection threshold such that the accumulated effective S/N $\rho_{\rm eff}>8,$ and the S/N for the $i^{th}$ segment in the $j^{th}$ detector $\rho^i_j> 3$ in at least one segment of 5 minutes in duration, for $j = (1,2,3)$ corresponding to the three ET detectors comprising the single ET.
+Then, for each segment, and for each of the detected binaries, we estimated $\frac{\Lambda_{\rm s}}{\Lambda_{\rm med}}$ (defined in eq. (\ref{lambda_s}) and eq. (\ref{lambda_med})) assuming that the measurement errors on the S/Ns are Gaussian, such that the standard deviations for $\rho$ is $\sigma_{\rho}=1$.